omarkohl/rationality-freiburg.de/website/content/events/2024-04-13-hike/_index.md

 ## Preparation

-Bring water food and some rain protection since you never know in spring.
+Bring water, food and some rain protection since you never know in spring.

 ## What will we do?